rstyczynski/CacheApp/README.md

 cd -
 ```

-Having Coherence in your local repo you can build the aplication.
+Having Coherence and Coherence Spring in your local maven repo you can build the aplication.

 ```bash
 git clone https://github.com/rstyczynski/CacheApp.git